-Workers that are using, moving, erecting, or dismantling scaffolds must be properly trained.
+Workers that are using, moving, assembling, or dismantling scaffolds must be properly trained.
 Training on scaffolds should include information such as:

-- Correct procedures for erecting, disassembling, and using the specific type of scaffold on the project.
+- Correct procedures for assembling, disassembling, and using the specific type of scaffold on the project.

 - Maximum intended load capacity and intended use of the scaffold.